Play Live Radio

 Search results for

-• This week Bobbi Conner talks with Dr. Don Rockey about the diagnosis and treatment of fatty liver disease.
-Dr. Rockey is a gastroenterologist and hepatologist and Director of the Digestive Disease Research Center at MUSC.
+• This week Bobbi Conner talks with Dr. Vanessa Hinson about new scientific discoveries related to Parkinson’s disease.
+Dr. Hinson is a Professor of Neurology and Director of the Movement Disorders Program at MUSC.